AplaProject/apla-docs-en/introduction/appexample.rst

       }
     }

 We could use the Button function to directly call the TokenTransfer transfer contract and pass the current user's (sender) account address to it, but for the purpose of demonstration of the work of contracts with confirmation we'll create an intermediary user contract SendTokens.
-It is important to note, that since the names of data in the data section of the contract and the names of interface form fields are the same, we don't need to specify the Params parameters in the Button function.
+It is important to note, that since the names of data in the data section of the contract and the names of the interface form fields are the same, we don't need to specify the Params parameters in the Button function.

 The form can be placed on any page in the software client.
 After the contract execution has ended, the user will stay on the current page (because we didn't specify a target page Page in the Button function).